elizavetachizh/nodejs-2026q1-knowledge-hub/README.md

 GEMINI_API_BASE_URL=https://generativelanguage.googleapis.com/v1beta/models
 ```

 Works if your environment can reach Google’s API endpoints over HTTPS.
+You can use Fiddler for testing

 #### B) Via your Cloudflare Worker (reverse proxy to Google)